inka-pallycon/html5-player-drm-samples/advanced/hardware-drm/README.md

-# Doverunner Multi-DRM HTML5 Player Samples for Hardware DRM
+# DoveRunner Multi-DRM HTML5 Player Samples for Hardware DRM

 These sample show how to play streaming content protected by hardware-level DRM in HTML5 players.